Skip to main content

 In the morning, grind everything together like you would for idli batter.
 Add salt and mix well before fermenting.

 Allow it to ferment for about 10 to 12 hours.
-In the picture below, you can see the level of the fermented batter above the marked line.
+In the picture above, you can see the level of the fermented batter above the marked line.
 I had put this line when I poured the batter in the container.

 Look at the fermented batter, it has small bubbles.

 Do not mix the batter.
-Just take laddle and fill the idli mould and steam for 10 minutes.
+Just take a laddle and fill the idli mould and steam for 10 minutes.

 Please don't forget to like and leave your valuable comments.